Jimmie Johnson: ASA and Busch Series

 In 1997, he began racing on asphalt ovals when he ran three races in the American Speed Association (ASA), making his debut at Hawkeye Downs Speedway.
 Driving for Herzog Motorsports' stock car program, he won the ASA Pat Schauer Memorial Rookie title in 1998.
 One year later, he had two wins and finished third in the standings.
 Johnson finished second in the two races at Fairgrounds Speedway he participated in over those two years.

 Johnson made his NASCAR Busch Series (now NASCAR Xfinity Series) debut at the 1998 Indianapolis Raceway Park event, where he finished 25th for ST Motorsports.
 He continued his limited slate in 1999 with Herzog Motorsports before moving to a full-time schedule in 2000.
-At Watkins Glen International, he had a spectacular accident on lap 46 when his brakes failed entering the first turn.
+At Watkins Glen International, he had a spectacularly hard accident on lap 46 when his brakes failed entering the first turn.
 He had to swerve quickly to the right to avoid the No. 86 of Dennis Demers, but went into the grass on the inside of turn one, then went back across the track, caught some air on the gravel trap before finally crashing head-on into the Styrofoam barriers at the far end of the turn while still more than 150+ MPH.
 He eventually climbed out of the car unscathed and raised his fists in the air like he had won the race.
 Johnson noted he was "so happy to be alive and OK.
 The next couple of days I was really sore."
-Otherwise, in a rather uneventful season which featured one DNQ at Daytona and six Top 10's, he finished tenth in the point standings.
+Otherwise, in a rather uneventful season which featured one DNQ at Daytona and six top-tens, he finished tenth in the point standings.

-In 2001, he recorded one win at Chicagoland Speedway, and finished eighth in the point standings, his win at Chicagoland was his only throughout his career at the track.
+In 2001, he recorded one win at Chicagoland Speedway, and finished eighth in the point standings; his win at Chicagoland was his only win throughout his career at the track.
 During the year, he joined Hendrick Motorsports for a four-race schedule in the Winston Cup Series, making his series debut in the UAW-GM Quality 500 at Lowe's Motor Speedway.
 The opportunity was made available when he connected with Hendrick driver Jeff Gordon during the 2000 Busch season; with Herzog facing shutdown due to sponsorship issues, Johnson approached Gordon and was informed of the team's intention to field a fourth car for him.

 Johnson formally moved to Hendrick in 2002, driving the No. 48 Lowe's-sponsored Chevrolet.